 Obviously, with my Design Sprint skills I suggested to run a Remote Sprint.

-I used to work at AJ&Smart, we specialized in Design Sprints and insanely fast problem solving for large companies and teams with very different interests and backgrounds.
-We started working in Design Sprints since 2016 and never looked back.
+I used to work only in Design Sprints and insanely fast problem solving for large companies and teams with very different interests and backgrounds.
+I still think it’s the best way to work with any type of client on a design-related problem.
+So, without further ado —

 How I used the Design Sprint principles to successfully facilitate Sprints remotely.